aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Installing-Loris-in-Depth.md

 Visit the releases page and download the zipped file of the latest LORIS release.
-The below command will download the latest LORIS release and save it to a file named after the latest version, e.g. `v.21.0.1` for LORIS version 21.0.1.
+The below command will download the latest LORIS release and save it to a file named `loris-src.tar.gz`.

 ```bash
 curl -s https://api.github.com/repos/aces/loris/releases/latest \